 The thick walls of each house were constructed with black basalt stones, brought from the south of Damascus.
 These same stones were used to build other structures throughout the city.

 A prime example of Ottoman-era architecture, the palace of Asad Pasha al-Azm is considered one of the best-preserved examples of its kind.
-It was once the palace of the Ottoman governor.As well as, The House of Nizam in Damascus.
+It was once the palace of the Ottoman governor.As well as, the House of Nizam in Damascus.

-In recent years, many of these historic houses have been transformed into cafes, restaurants, and hotels, capitalizing on their architectural charm and historical significance to attract both tourists and locals
+In recent years, many of these historic houses have been transformed into cafes, restaurants, and hotels, capitalizing on their architectural charm and historical significance to attract both tourists and locals.

 Damascus houses offer a unique experience of the city’s rich history and culture.
 Here are some reasons to visit these architectural gems:Architectural Marvels: Damascene houses are a blend of Islamic, Byzantine, and Ottoman influences, resulting in intricate designs, distinctive decorations, and beautiful courtyards.
 Each house offers a distinct architectural experience.Historical Significance: These houses offer a glimpse into the lives of people who have inhabited the city for centuries, revealing the city’s traditions, customs, and social structures.Cultural Immersion: Visiting Damascene houses allows you to experience the city’s culture firsthand.
 You can learn about traditional architecture, decorative arts, Handicrafts, and the daily life of Damascene families.Serene Atmosphere: The courtyards and interiors of Damascene houses create a peaceful and relaxing atmosphere, offering a sense of peace from the bustling city.Support for Local Communities: By visiting Damascene houses, you contribute to the preservation of the city’s cultural heritage and support Syrian people involved in restoration and tourism efforts.Unique Experiences: Whether you’re interested in architecture, history, or simply seeking a unique cultural experience, Damascene Houses offer something for everyone.